DawsonReschke/DawsonReschke/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a from scratch home automation system
+- 🌱 I’m currently learning Tensorflow.js
+- 💬 Ask me about Rick and Morty
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dawson-reschke/)
+- ⚡ Fun fact: Canned green beans is a top 10 food for me.

 <!--
 **DawsonReschke/DawsonReschke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.